ODA Fee Guide, Dental Costs Explained

 Cost Of Take-Home Teeth Whitening Trays

-At Atlas Dental, the cost of a set of upper and lower Take-Home Teeth Whitening Trays with 3 syringes of teeth bleaching gel is a fixed $310 fee.
+The cost of upper and lower Take-Home Teeth Whitening Trays with 3 syringes of teeth bleaching gel is $310.
 The codes relevant to in-office teeth whitening in the Ontario Dental Association’s Suggested Fee Guide appear as follows:

 Bleaching, Vital Home (includes fabrication of bleaching trays, dispensing of the system and follow-up care)